ibm-vpc/terraform-provider-ibm/website/docs/r/is_backup_policy.html.markdown

 - `match_resource_types` - (Optional, List) A resource type this backup policy applies to.
 Resources that have both a matching type and a matching user tag will be subject to the backup policy.
 The default value is `["volume"]`.
 - `match_user_tags` - (Required, List) The user tags this backup policy applies to.
 Resources that have both a matching user tag and a matching type will be subject to the backup policy.
 - `name` - (Required, String) The user-defined name for this backup policy.
 Names must be unique within the region this backup policy resides in.
+- `scope` - (Optional, List) If present, the scope for this backup policy.
+  Nested `scope` blocks have the following structure:
+  - `crn` - (Required, String) The CRN for this enterprise.
 - `resource_group` - (Optional, List) The resource group id, to use.
 If unspecified, the account's [default resource group](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.

   Nested scheme for `resource_group`: